 The Company and its subsidiaries undertake extensive due diligence upon any consideration of acquiring or disposing of businesses or companies or offering new, or discontinuing existing, products and services.
-In its consideration of strategic acquisitions, the Company may determine it to be prudent to hold additional capital for contingencies that may arise during the integration period following an acquisition.
+In its consideration of strategic acquisitions, the Company may determine it to be prudent to hold a provision on its balance sheet for contingencies that may arise during the integration period following an acquisition.